'We are officially hostages.' How the Israeli kibbutz of Nir Oz embodied Hamas hostage strategy

 Lori Hinnant And Sam Mcneil, The Associated Press

-NIR OZ, Israel (AP) — The engineer and his family cowered in the safe room, dark except for a red remote-control light because they feared the gunmen outside his door would notice anything brighter.
+NIR OZ, Israel (AP) -- The engineer and his family cowered in the safe room, dark except for a red remote-control light because they feared the gunmen outside the door would notice anything brighter.

-Eyal Barad had just reconfigured the settings on a homemade traffic camera from his cell phone to monitor the Hamas attack unfolding outside his door in the kibbutz of Nir Oz.
-But his 6-year-old autistic daughter — hiding in the room with him, her mother and her two siblings — could not understand that their lives depended upon silence.
+Eyal Barad had just reconfigured the settings on a homemade traffic camera from his cellphone to monitor the Hamas attack unfolding in the kibbutz of Nir Oz.
+But his 6-year-old autistic daughter -- hiding in the room with him, her mother and her two siblings -- couldn't understand that their lives depended upon silence.
 Her cries were building into near-screams.

 Barad wrapped his arms around the girl, covered her mouth tightly, and looked over her head to his wife.
 His whispered, agonized question: Should he cut her airflow long enough to knock her unconscious, to keep everybody alive?

-Note: A previous version of this story corrected the number of hostages freed during the truce by militants to 105, not 110.